CHENKH02/scRNA-Seq_Analysis_Using_Seurat_and_CellChat/README.md

 #### Pathway Enrichment (ORA)
 ![ORA](ora.png)

+Enriched KEGG pathways highlight functional differences and biological processes associated with each cell type.

 **7. Cell–Cell Communication Analysis**

 CellChat was used to infer potential ligand–receptor interactions between cell types based on their gene expression profiles, which enables the characterization of intercellular communication networks, including the identification of signaling sources (sender cells), signaling targets (receiver cells), and the relative strength and number of inferred interactions.